Since its founding in 1890, the objects of The Colonial Dames of America, as outlined by the by-laws, include:

 4) To commemorate the great historical events of the thirteen original Colonies;

 Initiated by Past President General Helen Evans, the President’s Award for Excellence is given to one or more chapters on an annual basis.
 The Board of Managers of The Colonial Dames of America is proud of the many projects supported by the efforts of the chapters throughout the country and abroad.
 Each interested chapter is asked to submit a full description of its project and a budget outlining the proposed use of the $1,000 award.
 The proposal may be for specific aspects of ongoing projects or for the implementation of a new project.

-The Van Rensselaer Award for Distinguished Service (“VRA”) is named in honor of one of the CDA’s principal founders of the Society, Maria Denning “May” King Van Rensselaer (Mrs. John King Van Rensselaer).
+The Van Rensselaer Award for Distinguished Service (VRA) is named in honor of one of CDA’s principal founders, Maria Denning “May” King Van Rensselaer (Mrs. John King Van Rensselaer).
 The VRA is bestowed upon members of The Colonial Dames of America for distinguished service to their chapter, to the Society, and to their community.

 Established in 2014, the 1890 Society recognizes any aggregate contribution of at least $1890 to The Colonial Dames of America and/or the Mount Vernon Hotel Museum & Garden within any given fiscal year.
-Donors’ names will be announced each year at the CDA annual meeting and posted on the Colonial Dames’ website for the coming twelve months.
+Donors’ names will be announced each year at the Annual Meeting and posted on The Colonial Dames’ website for the coming twelve months.

 The Honor Roll recognizes those Colonial Dames chapters contributing a total of $500 or more to the Society or The Mount Vernon Hotel Museum and Garden within a single year.
 Chapters are invited to send information about contributions made in previous years.